Starcounter/Docs/docs/topic-guides/blendable-web-apps/uniform-design-system.md

 Uniform design system is the toolkit used by the Starcoutner host to give a common look and feel to all apps.

-It consists of a CSS custom properties declaration, CSS reset, a pattern library and a component library.
+It consists of CSS custom properties, CSS reset and a library of patterns and components.

-The CSS custom properties declaration is a basic set of primitives.
-It expresses the fonts, colors and white space values that are used by Uniform.
+The CSS custom properties are the basic set of primitives.
+They define the fonts, sizes, colors, margins and other values used throughout Uniform.

 The CSS reset, nicknamed "Underwear," overwrites the default user agent stylesheet.
 It provides the look of the native HTML5 elements such as the headings (H1-H6), links, inputs, buttons, and tables.
 For more details and preview, see [Underwear.css](https://github.com/Starcounter/underwear.css) on GitHub.